Praful/vim-config/readme.md

 The `plugins.vim` file contains the plugins I use.
 Again, don't use this file!
 However, it may give you some ideas about plugins to explore if your needs are not met by Vim alone.

 If I had the time, I'd probably remove some of these plugins because I know Vim better now.
 However, for me, there is little downside including the plugins.
 I did a quick test loading a 600MB text file with and without plugins and there was little difference on Windows 10 if GVim was running.
 I always have GVim running but I rarely edit 600MB files!
+On Linux, GVim and vim load almost instantly.

 If you're starting to learn Vim, I'd suggest you don't use any plugins.
 Exploring, installing and configuring Vim plugins is a rabbit hole that will eat into your time and distract you from your goal, which is, presumably, editing text!
 Focus on learning Vim commands.
 You may find my [cheatsheet](https://github.com/Praful/vim-cheatsheet) a useful memory aid.